paul-h6s/paul-h6s/README.md

 - 👋 Hi, I’m @paul-h6s
 - 👀 I’m interested in pogramming
-- 🌱 I’m currently learning vim / git / angular
+- 🌱 I’m currently learning vim / angular / git
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: my email
+- 📫 How to reach me: by email

 <!---
 paul-h6s/paul-h6s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.